Deep Dive – Climate Change Series

 Halifax aspires to be something that it currently is not.
 In planning and development circles, you find a widespread embrace of “strategic growth.”
 It’s a euphemism for government-engineered mass immigration and the replacement of the historic city with something that looks more like Dubai.
 It’s what many Nova Scotians want.
 In 2024, voters reelected the same government that had previously announced its intent to double the province’s population from 1 to 2 million people by 2060.

 The government has been successful in bringing large numbers of international immigrants to Nova Scotia, with most coming from India and China.
+The province’s “payroll rebate” scheme is one of many ways in which this happens.
 Nova Scotia’s political leaders have doubled down on these plans in the face of declining per capita GDP and a degradation of quality of life.
 This top-down reshaping of society would not go over well in Maine, but it is culturally acceptable and normalized in Canada.

 Comparing Portland and Halifax’s Climate Action Plans Side by Side

-Before focusing on the objectives, I’d like to make a few general observations about the two climate action plans which are going to suggest where this comparison is headed.
+Before looking at these objectives, I’d like to make a few general observations about the two plans.

 Like the master plan, One Climate Future is well-researched, clearly written, thorough, and presents 68 separate “climate actions.”
 Two to four pages of analysis support each action, clarifying where things stand today, and what they plan to do in some detail.